Types of Financial Aid

 - The federal government pays the interest on the Subsidized Stafford Loan while the student is enrolled at least half-time.

-- The denial of a PLUS loan is required for a student to receive additional Unsubsidized Stafford Loan eligibility.
+- The denial of a PLUS loan is required for a student to receive additional Unsubsidized Stafford Loan eligibility unless the student is an independent student as defined by the FAFSA.

 Federal Stafford Loan